The Best Hikes in Mallorca | Mallorca Active Travel Guide

-Mallorca, another destination which I have to admit I have wrongly dismissed in the past.
-I always assumed that it was an island where you sunbathed all day and partied all night.
+Mallorca is a beautiful destination which I have to admit, I wrongly dismissed in the past.
+I spent far too long assuming that it was an island where you sunbathed all day and did little else.
 Little did I know that it is home to the Serra de Tramuntana mountains, a UNESCO World Heritage site.
-With dramatic peaks and a network of trails, they are popular amongst hikers in the know.
-In fact, it is the largest of the Balearic Islands, with 180 bays and 11 summits over 1000m, the highest being Puig Major which reaches 1445m.
+With dramatic peaks and a vast network of trails, they are popular amongst hikers in the know.
+In fact Mallorca has 11 summits over 1000m, the highest being Puig Major which reaches 1445m, so there’s plenty of peaks to conquer!
+Plus it is a solid shoulder season destination, with the months of April, May and October being perfect for hiking.

 The Practicalities:

 There are direct flights to Mallorca from most UK airports and it is around a two-hour journey.
-Once on the ground, I recommend renting a car as you will need one to access the hiking regions of the island.
+Once on the ground, I recommend renting a car as you will need one to access the hikes, trailheads and beaches.

-You can visit Mallorca on a budget or splash some serious cash on luxury hotels.
-Cut costs by staying in an Airbnb or Agroturismo, as well as choosing low-cost meals when possible.
-There are bargains to be found when you get off the beaten track.
+You can visit Mallorca on a budget or splurge on luxury hotels.
+Cut costs by staying in an Airbnb or Agroturismo, as well as cooking in your accommodation or choosing low-cost meals when possible.
+Quieter regions in shoulder season tend to come with a slightly lower price tag, but in peak season it can be hard to find truly affordable options.

 Mallorca is a year-round destination.
 If you want some intense sunshine then visit during summer, but the heat can be sweltering and tough to handle on hikes.
 If you’re wanting to explore on foot then spring and autumn are prime times to visit.
 There is sunshine, minimal rain, less crowds and more tolerable temperatures.